Cl0ud7-EU/Titanium/README.md

 Metal Renderer with Swift.

-Project for learning the Metal API and use this knowledge to implement a MetalCPP renderer in a Game Engine.
+Project to learn the Metal API and use this knowledge to implement a MetalCPP renderer in a Game Engine.